2020 Tampa Bay Buccaneers season: Season summary

 The offseason began strong with the team re-signing outside linebacker Jason Pierre-Paul and defensive end Ndamukong Suh.
 Pierre-Paul and Suh were re-signed after the team placed the franchise tag on outside linebacker Shaquil Barrett, the then-reigning NFL sack leader with 19.5 sacks in 2019.
 Bringing them back was crucial, as they helped the Buccaneers finish 2019 with the best run defense in the league.

 The biggest move was the acquisition of long-time New England Patriots quarterback Tom Brady.
 At the conclusion of the 2019 season, 2015 first-round draft pick Jameis Winston arrived at the end of his initial five-year contract, resulting in a period of uncertainty at the quarterback position.
 The club declined to apply the franchise tag to Winston (instead using it on linebacker Shaquil Barrett), nor the transition tag, which was also available for 2020.
 It thus became clear that the team planned to part ways with Winston.
 On March 20, 2020, the team agreed to terms with free agent Brady.
 The Buccaneers also traded for Brady's former Patriots teammate, tight end Rob Gronkowski.
 They would also sign veterans LeSean McCoy and Leonard Fournette.
 On October 23, 2020, the Buccaneers signed former All-Pro wide receiver Antonio Brown, marking his return to the NFL after a one-year hiatus.

 With high expectations going into the season, the team nevertheless had various growing pains during the season.
 The team began the season with a loss at New Orleans on Opening Day.
 The team rebounded to win their next two games in strong fashion.
 In Week 4 against the Chargers, The Buccaneers rallied from a 17-point deficit to improve to 3–1.
 After a somewhat embarrassing loss on Thursday night at Chicago in Week 5, the Buccaneers again bounced back, this time with a commanding 38–10 win over the previously undefeated Packers.
 In that game, Tampa Bay overcame a 10–0 deficit following Jamel Dean's early pick-six.
 They followed that with a 45-point showing in a win at Las Vegas, and a close Monday Night win at the Giants, to improve their record to 6–2.
 The month of November saw Tampa Bay hit a skid, as they lost three out of four games.
 They were routed at home by New Orleans, then dropped close games against both the Rams and Chiefs.
 Each of those three teams would make the playoffs.
-The loss to the Saints would set a record as the worst loss (35 point margin) by a Super Bowl champion.
+Their 38–3 loss to the Saints in Week 9 would set a record as the worst loss by a Super Bowl champion.